DevCTx/unit_tests_practice/README.md

 # Unit Tests Practice

-#### This repo explores a wide range of testing techniques — mocking, fixtures, test-class inheritance, a simulated HTTP server and continuous integration — using simple multiple-choice quizzes stored as JSON.
-It also compares the automated tests through unittest and pytest, and was also my first steps with Markdown documentation.
+This repo explores a wide range of testing techniques — mocking, fixtures, test-class inheritance, a simulated HTTP server and continuous integration — using simple multiple-choice quizzes stored as JSON, and compares the automated tests through unittest and pytest.

+It was also my first steps with Markdown documentation.

-## Overview
+### Overview

 | Program | Role |
 |---|---|